DON ELLIS-SHOCK TREATMENT AND DON ELLIS AND HIS ORCHESTRA AUTUMN.

 So are Don Ellis’ 1968 album Shock Treatment and the Don Ellis and His Orchestra’s 1969 genre classic Autumn which were recently remastered and reissued as a two CD set by BGO Records.
 These two albums feature Don Ellis at the peak of his powers as a bandleader, composer and trumpeter, and are the perfect introduced to this oft-overlooked jazz musician whose music sadly never reached the wider audience that it so richly deserved, and is still one of jazz music’s best kept secrets.

 That is a great shame as Don Ellis was a talented, imaginative, inventive and innovative compeer and musician, but never enjoyed the success his talent deserved.
 Incredibly, even winning a Grammy Award didn’t transform Don Ellis’ fortunes, and although he was a popular live draw, his albums weren’t huge sellers and sadly slipped under the radar.
-Maybe that will change, and a new generation of music fans will discover Don Ellis’ music after BGO Records’ latest reissue of Shock Treatment and his genre-classic Autumn?
+Maybe that will change, and a new generation of music fans will discover Don Ellis’ music after BGO Records’ latest reissue of Shock Treatment and his cult classic Autumn?

 Don Ellis-Shock Treatment and Don Ellis and His Orchestra-Autumn.